milobravman/milobravman.github.io/pages/box.markdown

 ![](/img/jornal-page.jpg)
 *The first of many times I wrote some version of “Don’t use the phone or computer right after waking up.”*

 Let me be clear, journaling can be useful for a variety of things, but it does not work to control screen time.
-It.
 This photo is ripped from the first few pages of my first journal, and I have rewritten this rule at least 50 times in the journals I’ve had since without ever made a lasting difference.
 The problem is my journal can’t actually tell me to put my phone down.

 #### Traps V.S Good ideas